emudrak/2015-01-15-cornell/lessons/sql/sql.md

     SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;

+The column name from this calculated value is simply the code needed to get there (i.e. ``ROUND(wgt / 1000.0, 2)``.
+If you want to re-name the column something else, use ``AS``

+    SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) AS wgtkg FROM surveys;

 ***EXERCISE: Write a query that returns
              The year, month, day, speciesID and weight in mg***